Three crashes, three dead - a fatal night on New Zealand's roads

 A man died following a single-car crash in the Waikato township of Tirau.

-The crash occurred on Prospect Avenue, near the intersection with Ensor Place, about 10pm.
+The crash occurred on Prospect Ave, near the intersection with Ensor Place, about 10pm.

-Bay of Plenty Road policing manager inspector Brent Crowe said initial inquiries indicated the vehicle, a red 2001 Holden Commodore, failed to negotiate a moderate left-hand bend.
+Bay of Plenty road policing manager inspector Brent Crowe said initial inquiries indicated the vehicle, a red 2001 Holden Commodore, failed to negotiate a moderate left-hand bend.

 It then collided with a tree, causing extensive damage to the vehicle.